Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 };
 ```

-Because styled-component processes the style definitions, it is possible to use CSS-like snake case syntax with the property names and units in property values.
-However, units don't have any affect because property values are internally unitless.
+Because styled-components processes the style definitions, it is possible to use CSS-like snake case syntax with the property names and units in property values.
+However, units don't have any effect because property values are internally unitless.
 For more information on styled-components, head out to the [documentation](https://styled-components.com/docs).

 ## Extending our application